It's Rush Limboy and this, the one and only Excellence in Broadcasting Network.

 Welfare creates jobs.

-We want better than this for everybody.
+See, we, meaning conservatives, we want better than this for everybody.

-We want for everybody the opportunity to be the best they can be, or the best they want to be.
+We want for everybody the opportunity to be the best they can be or the best they want to be.

 You talk about real love and compassion.